 Whit Cunliffe (1876–1966)

-Fred Godfrey’s Who Were You With Last Night?
-(1912) was Mark Sheridan’s song above all, but it was such an enormous success that Cunliffe, the great Australian star Albert Whelan, and many others performed it.
-Cunliffe seems to have recorded just one Godfrey song, however: There Are Nice Girls Everywhere (Homophone 789; Jumbo 521, 1910).
+In 1910, Cunliffe had a great hit with Fred Godfrey’s There Are Nice Girls Everywhere, which he also recorded (Homophone 789; Jumbo 521, 1910).
+Godfrey’s Who Were You With Last Night?
+(1912) was Mark Sheridan’s song above all, but it was such an enormous success that Cunliffe was among the many others who performed it.

 1 W. MacQueen-Pope, The Melodies Linger On: The Story of Music Hall (London: W.H.
 Allen, 1950), pp. 398–99.